internetofhomethings/ESP8266-Arduino-Ide-Web-Server-Using-SDK-API/README.md

 1. Copy the web_server folder to your Arduino sketch folder.
 2. Copy the UtilityFunctions folder to your Arduino libraries folder.
+3. Copy the webserver folder to your Arduino libraries folder.
-3. Change the following in the web_server sketch to match your network settings:
+4. Change the following in the web_server sketch to match your network settings:

 const char* ssid = "YOURWIFISSID";
 const char* password = "YOURWIFIPASSWORD";